apidae-tourisme/apidae-php/README.md

 );
 ```

-From a notification, you must store those information and answer Sitra asap with a success response.
+You **must** store those information and answer Sitra as soon as possible with a success response.

-Then, you have to:
+Then, to handle this export, you need to:

 1. download the export;
 1. extract the files;
 1. do your own logic about what you need;
 1. and if everything is OK, you must call "urlConfirmation".

-The library handle the first two points for you like this:
+The library handle the first two points and the last one.

+#### Download and extract export

+Simply call the `getExportFiles` method and provide the `urlRecuperation`:

 ```php
 $exportFiles = $client->getExportFiles([